-If you’ve just finished developing an app, let’s talk about the next steps to take in marketing your application in order to get sales in the App Store.
+If you’ve just finished developing, let’s talk about the next step, marketing iOS apps in order to get sales in the App Store.

 1. Have an app worth talking about